Lansing Municipal Airport

 Lansing Municipal Airport (ICAO: KIGQ, FAA LID: IGQ) is a public airport located 21 mi south of Chicago, in Lansing, a village in Cook County, Illinois, United States.
 It is owned by the Village of Lansing.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Lansing Municipal Airport is assigned IGQ by the FAA but has no designation from the IATA.

 The airport is home to a number of flight schools and is a hub for student pilots.

 Facilities and aircraft

 Lansing Municipal Airport covers an area of 650 acre which contains two asphalt paved runways: 9/27 measuring 3,395 x 75 ft (1,035 x 23 m) and 18/36: 4,002 x 75 ft (1,220 x 23 m).
 It also houses a blimp base which launches 1/4 of the blimps that cover Chicago sporting events.

+The airport announced a plan to extend their main runway in August 2023 to allow a wider array of aircraft to operate into and out of the airport.

 For the 12-month period ending June 30, 2020 the airport totaled 60,000 aircraft operations, an average of 164 per day: 91% general aviation and 9% air taxi.
 For the same time period, there were 53 aircraft based at this airport: 44 single engine and 2 multi-engine airplanes, 5 helicopters, 1 glider, and 1 ultralight.